An exponential integrator multicontinuum homogenization method for fractional diffusion problem with multiscale coefficients: Introduction

-In this work, we propose a robust and accurate scheme to solve the high-contrast time fractional diffusion equation.
+In this work, we propose a robust and accurate scheme to solve the semilinear high-contrast time fractional diffusion equation.
 We derive the semi-discretized coarse scale model based on the multicontinuum homogenization method.
 Then we adopt the exponential integrator method for temporal discretization to ensure stability and efficiency for the semilinear problem.
+EI can handle semilinear problems without nonlinear iterative methods, which can greatly improve computational efficiency for fractional problems.
 The convergence of our proposed approach is presented.
-The main contributions of this work are the following. \begin{compactitem} \item We derive time fractional multicontinuum upscaled model and analyze its convergence. \item We then adopt exponential integrator for temporal discretization and compare it with L1 scheme for semilinear time fractional diffusion equation.
-We present the convergence result. \item We perform some numerical experiments to show the accuracy and stability of our methods.
-We observe that the proposed method is more stable than L1 scheme when the fractional order is small for the high-contrast subdiffusion equation. \end{compactitem}
+The main contributions of this work are the following. \begin{compactitem} \item We derive time fractional multicontinuum upscaled model and give the error estimate for the semi-discretization scheme. \item We then adopt one-step and two-step exponential integrator for temporal discretization for the upscaled model.
+The convergence results for the fully discretized system of the semilinear problem is presented. \item We perform some numerical experiments to show the accuracy and stability of our methods.
+We observe that the proposed method is more stable than classic method L1 scheme when the fractional order is small for the high-contrast subdiffusion equation. \end{compactitem}

 The paper is organized as follows.
 In Section \ref{Problem_setup}, we will introduce the problem setting and some preliminary definitions for the latter discussion.
 In Section \ref{Space_discretization}, we will discuss the spatial discretization and present the analysis of semi-discretized problems.
 We discuss the temporal discretization and present the analysis of full-discretized scheme in Section \ref{Time_discretization}.
 We present numerical results in Section \ref{Numerical_experiments} and give concluding remarks in the final section.